rdkcentral/ut-core/template/ut_template/docs/pages/L1_TestSpecification.md

 ## Document Scope

-This document describes the option for Level 3 testing, ( out of the box ), which is deliverable to the vendor as a set of python scripts, that support simple configuration triggered from the command line.
+This document will define the requirements for Level 1 testing for this HAL.

 ## Table of Contents